shaw-kunal/notes/js-notes.md

  2. Look at the task queue ( where tasks like  setTimeOut,event etch wait)

-3. if the callstack is empty , it moves tasks fro the task queue to call stack for execution.
+3. if the callstack is empty , it moves tasks from the task queue to call stack for execution.

 MircroTask: Microtask are similar to task but have higher priority.
 These include:-